 This one is self-explanatory (get it??).
 Generally, we want this section to succinctly yet sufficiently describe our client’s offering.

-An explanation of services is not always necessary if a combination of the other elements on the page make it obvious.
+An explanation of services is not always necessary if a combination of the other elements on the page makes it obvious.
 But for more complex services, it’s best to elaborate.

 This section may include product or service features.
 We are careful not to mix these up with benefits, which describe the actual value of the product/service to a consumer rather than simply describe the product/service itself.